altai/ayer/README.rst

 hoy-sync
 --------

-hoy-sync initializes submodules, fetches all branches from Gerrit repositories, and sets commit hook if needed.
+hoy-sync initializes submodules and fetches all branches from Gerrit repositories.

 hoy-feature feature [branch]
 -----------

-hoy-feature prepares environment for working at requested `feature` for requested trunk `branch`.
+hoy-feature prepares environment for working at requested `feature` for requested trunk `branch` and sets commit hook if needed.
 This command checks out all git repos to `feature` branch.
 If `feature` does not exist, it is created.

 hoy-build [-f]
 --------------